ANATAR-hep/ANATAR/README.md

 There are some examples provided in the ANATAR folder :
 1. Two-loop virtual correction to Higgs production through bottom quark annihilation.
 2. Two-loop real-virtual correction to Higgs production through bottom quark annihilation.
-3. Two-loop real-virtual correction to Higgs production through bottom quark annihilation.
+3. Two-loop contribution of the chromomagnetic OtG operator to the Higgs production through gluon-fusion.